rackerlabs/support-how-to/content/how-to/rackspace-email/spam-filtering/index.md

 moving the message to the spam folder.

 **Warning:** Rackspace Cloud Office does not forward any message flagged as spam, regardless of whether it is safelisted.
-If the message went to an alias, contact, group list, or distribution list, it is considered to be forwarded and is not delivered if the system flagged the message as spam.
+The system considers any message sent to an alias, contact, group list, or distribution list to be forwarded and does not deliver the message if it flagged the message as spam.

 ### References